 As the reigning queen of socially conscious reggae, Etana enjoys an enthusiastic following of fans who love her rich vocals.
 She performs at the fest on Sunday, July 3, at 8 p.m.
 Since her 2008 debut, the singer has stirred listeners with her positive lovers rock tunes.
 Her latest CD, "I Rise," made her the first woman to top the Reggae Billboard charts in over 20 years.

 Reggae icon Beres Hammond tops off the festival with a show on Monday, July 4 at 8 p.m.
-Famous for silky vocals and evocative song-writing, the artist is a mainstay in reggae dancehalls as Jamaica's answer to Marvin Gaye.
-His huge discography of hits promise a thrilling performance.
+Famous for silky vocals and evocative song-writing, the artist is a mainstay in reggae dance halls as Jamaica's answer to Marvin Gaye.
+His huge discography of hits promises a thrilling performance.